 Microsoft introduced the .Net Standard to provide a common standard for APIs across the Microsoft ecosystem.
 It can be seen as a successor to portable class libraries (PCLs) that simplifies the business of targeting different platforms.
 Where PCLs are based on profiles defined by intersecting platform capabilities, the .Net Standard provides a curated set of APIs.

-The upshot is that you can create libraries that can be directly referenced by both .Net Framework and .Net Core applications.
+The upshot is that you can create libraries that can be directly referenced by both .Net Framework and .Net Core applications (and Xamarin too eventually).
 You just need to ensure that the .Net Standard Library NuGet package is added to any .Net Framework application that wants to reference a .Net Standard library.

 Given that there have been more than half a dozen versions of the .Net Standard already it’s not always immediately clear which version to target.
+It can feel like instead of suffering DLL hell, we now have .Net Standard hell.
 In general, the higher the version of .Net standard then the wider range of APIs that will be available to you.
 The lower the version the wider range of platforms you’ll be able to support.

-As ever with .Net Core, you are the prisoner of your dependencies.
+As ever with any .Net Core migration, you are the prisoner of your dependencies.
 Although there is increasing adoption of .Net Standard among commonly-used libraries, the support for anything below version 1.3 is pretty sketchy.
 In practical terms, this can tie you into a minimum .Net Framework version of 4.6.